- Why is my dog disobedient?

 Take the trouble to set your dog up to win and you won’t be disappointed with the outcome.

-Dogs become disobedient as they become more independent because our increasing expectations of them is often coupled with a failure to provide effective motivation for the behaviour we want to see.
+Dogs become disobedient as they become more independent because our increasing expectations of them is often coupled with a failure to provide effective motivation for the behavior we want to see.

 And because at the same time, we often fail to take our dogs effectively through the crucial stage where he learns to perform his trained responses to your commands, in lots of different situations.